dso6060/badarg/README.md

 # badarg
-A chrome extension to detect bad arguments and incoming personal attacks
+A simple chrome extension that detects bad arguments and incoming personal attacks.

+This project is under construction.